wbamberg/web-security-docs/authentication/passwords.md

 On a login form, a password manager will recognize that the user is being asked to provide their username and password, and autofill them from its storage.

-Following the practices below help password managers recognize forms they need to interact with, the elements they contain, and the points at which they need to be involved.
+Following the practices below helps password managers recognize forms they need to interact with, the elements they contain, and the points at which they need to be involved.

 - Registration, login, password change, and password reset processes should each have their own `<form>` element.
 - Forms should give a clear indication that the form has been submitted.
 This means either navigating to another page on submission, or simulating a navigation with `History.pushState()` or `History.replaceState()`.